WoodyWoodsta/mars-rover/README.md

 yarn global add uct-mars-rover
 ```

-Install the mars rover projects by:
+Install the mars rover projects by running the following in a desired directory:

 ```shell
 mars-rover install